Inkin6779/TETRIS/README.md

 `simpleRenderingMode` can be explicitly set to `true` in order to enable a less beautiful but far more efficient rendering mode suitable for poor hardware or alternative browsers.
+It's a function to allow changes during runtime.

 The others are callbacks that either take an `int` - the updated value - or no arguments and they all return nothing.